Apparently the Reading Room is for both the living and spirits!

 His see-through form with distinguishable characteristics has been seen looking over and studying old books in the reading room.

 Early one morning, before 7 AM, a staff member who was alone in the California History section, working in the office area, with the entrance door locked, heard the wooden shutters on the door leading into the copy machine area rattle, as if someone entered the copying room.
 No one of this world was there when the staff member checked.

 Probably so.
-There is the quandary though of having many reported experiences, with no hard evidence to back up these experiences, as nothing has been published, or perhaps even gathered here.
+There is the quandary though of having many reported experiences, with no hard evidence to back them up, as nothing has been published, or perhaps even gathered here.
 The California State Library accepts both the living and people in spirit, and wouldn’t dream of disturbing anyone who comes to do serious research.
-They know that whoever is here just wants to do research and enjoy the material, who even helps finds books when they go missing.
-Why upset them, or let people come in and investigate, wanting to come at night when they are closed?
+They know that whoever is here just wants to do research and enjoy the material, and even help find books when they go missing.
+Why upset them by letting people come in and investigate when they are closed?
 They can’t come during the day either and disturb serious researchers.